Have you ever thought about becoming a maths tutor, teaching the guitar, or offering a language course?

 Having such a relationship with your tutee will help you to get to know them better and therefore deliver a more personalised learning programme.

-The majority of private tutors have first-hand experience of their chosen topic, meaning they hold a qualification in it or they are currently studying it at university.
+The majority of private tutors have first-hand experience of their chosen topic, meaning they hold a professional qualification in it or they are currently studying it at university.

 Of course, you can’t teach the piano if you’ve never had a lesson yourself!
 It’s down to common sense and whether or not you feel qualified to teach your chosen subject.